hroshan/IBMDST/README.md

 # IBMDST
-Shared Assignments for the IBM Data Science Tools course on Coursera
+Shared Assignments for the IBM Data Science courses on Coursera